 The wooden cabins, elegantly adorned with brass, provide a nostalgic journey through time as they transport visitors to the city’s most exclusive areas.

-- Miradouro da Senhora do Monte - Once one of the city’s best-kept secrets, it has been discovered by tour guides and couples.
-It offers a panoramic view of Lisbon, observed by a small image of the Virgin that gives the viewpoint its name.
+- Miradouro da Senhora do Monte - Once a well-kept secret, this viewpoint has become popular with tour guides and couples.
+It offers a panoramic view of Lisbon, complemented by a small image of the Virgin Mary, which gives the viewpoint its name.
 Behind the image is a small 18th-century chapel, usually closed.
-An old legend says that pregnant women who sit on the stone chair inside will have easier births.
+An old legend suggests that pregnant women who sat in the stone chair inside would have easier childbirths.

 -